50 Unforgettable Things to Do in Riviera Nayarit

 Here is a quick overview of the highlights of each place in Nayarit:

-- Nuevo Vallarta – upscale hotels/resorts, sandy beaches, marina
+- Nuevo Vallarta – Upscale hotels and resorts, sandy beaches, marina

 - Punta Mita – 5-star hotels, world-class golf courses, surfing

-- Tepic – Nayarit’s state capital, museums, city, parks, tours, (not right on the coast)
+- Tepic – Nayarit’s state capital, museums, city, parks, inland

 4. Lounge on Vallarta’s beaches